AmirHossein-osooli/Maze-path-planning/README.md

 # Maze Path-Planning

-Run maze.py to calculate the path between start and end.
-Based on the size of your map it may be a bit slow.
+This is the maze path-planning code, for Runing this code, run the maze.py file and the program will start to calculate the path between start and end.
+Based on the size of the map it could be a bit slow.

-We use a_star.py from https://github.com/AtsushiSakai/PythonRobotics.git
+We used a_star.py code from https://github.com/AtsushiSakai/PythonRobotics.git and made some change for work with our map.